joshdurbin/joshdurbin.net/content/posts/2020-5-redis-graph-product-recommendation-opencypher.md

     ```

     An alternative approach to this specific query is calling the `db.relationshipTypes()` function.
 Just like the other DB function call, this is also optimized and should
-    be preferred for this type of query.
+    be preferred for this type of query -- note the difference in response time.

     ```
     127.0.0.1:6379> graph.query prodrec "call db.relationshipTypes()"